-- Has been discharged from custody within the preceding 20 years after having been found not guilty of a crime due to mental disease or defect;
+- Have been discharged from custody within the preceding 20 years after having been found not guilty of a crime due to mental disease or defect under state law;

-- Has been confined in a mental hospital for persons with psychiatric disabilities within the preceding year by order of a probate court;
+- Have been confined in a mental hospital for persons with psychiatric disabilities within the preceding year by order of a probate court;

-- Is subject to a restraining or protective order of any state court, or a foreign order of protection, in a case involving the use, attempted use or threatened use of physical force against another person;
+- Are subject to a restraining or protective order of any state court, or a foreign order of protection, in a case involving the use, attempted use or threatened use of physical force against another person;

-- Is subject to a firearms seizure order, issued after notice and an opportunity to be heard;
+- Are subject to a firearms seizure order, issued after notice and an opportunity to be heard;

-- Was confined on or after October 1, 2013, in a hospital for people with psychiatric disabilities under a probate court order within the past: a) 60 months; or b) 12 months, if the person has a valid permit or certificate in effect before October 1, 2013;
+- Were confined on or after October 1, 2013, in a hospital for people with psychiatric disabilities under a probate court order within the past: a) 60 months; or b) 12 months, if the person has a valid permit or certificate in effect before October 1, 2013;

 - Were voluntarily admitted, or were committed under an emergency certificate by a doctor on or after October 1, 2023, to a hospital for people with psychiatric disabilities within the past six months for care and treatment of a psychiatric disability and not solely for being an alcohol or drug-dependent person;

-- Is prohibited from shipping, transporting, possessing or receiving a firearm for mental health reasons pursuant to federal law; or
+- Are prohibited from shipping, transporting, possessing or receiving a firearm for mental health reasons pursuant to federal law;

-- For handguns only, is illegally in the United States.2
+- For handguns only, are illegally in the United States.4

-No person, firm, or corporation, including any private (unlicensed) seller, may transfer a handgun to an individual until the person, firm or corporation making such transfer obtains an authorization number from the Connecticut Commissioner of Emergency Services and Public Protection, who must perform a background check to determine whether the applicant is prohibited from possessing a handgun.4 Any person, firm or corporation wishing to sell a long gun at retail must verify through the Connecticut Department of Emergency Services and Public Protection that the transferee is eligible to possess a firearm.5
+No person, firm, or corporation, including any private (unlicensed) seller, may transfer a handgun to an individual until the person, firm or corporation making such transfer obtains an authorization number from the Connecticut Commissioner of Emergency Services and Public Protection, who must perform a background check to determine whether the applicant is prohibited from possessing a handgun.6 Any person, firm or corporation wishing to sell a long gun at retail must verify through the Connecticut Department of Emergency Services and Public Protection that the transferee is eligible to possess a firearm.7

 For details on persons prohibited from obtaining an eligibility certificate for a handgun or a long gun, see the Licensing in Connecticut section.